HR Software

 Impact on SMEs: Why This Matters More for Smaller Businesses

-While the Employment Rights Bill applies to all employers, its impact on SMEs is particularly significant.
+While the Employment Rights Act applies to all employers, its impact on SMEs is particularly significant.
 Unlike large organisations with dedicated legal and HR teams, smaller businesses often operate with lean resources and limited budgets.
 This makes adapting to new legislation more challenging, and the consequences of getting it wrong more severe.

 Why SMEs Face Greater Challenges